 All this time we were accompanied by a guide, he was with us in the water,

-On his own oboe a reasonable distance from us.
+on his own Inflatable tire a reasonable distance from us.

 It was really fun, calm and pleasant, the flow of water was neither strong

-nor weak and all this fun took us about an hour and a half of cruising,
+nor weak and all this fun took us about an hour and a half of tubing,

 maybe a little longer.

 It is recommended to come with a beer or any other beverage you want to